Table of contents

 And this is even more so the case in today’s market where the cost of materials is consistently and steadily increasing, almost by the day.

-Thanks to Australia’s rising inflation, almost every category of building materials have become more expensive.
+Thanks to Australia’s rising inflation, almost every category of building materials has become more expensive.

-For example, prices of steel products have surged 42.1 per cent in the year ending March 2022, according to ABS figures.
+For example, prices of steel products surged 42.1% in the year ending March 2022, according to ABS figures.

 And that doesn't take into account the level of inflation and subsequent price increases which have occurred since March up until today.